Walking in the French Alps

 For families we can recommend some great walks with easy paths, gentle gradients, spectacular views and plenty of good places for rests, marmot spotting and picnics.

 There are countless day walks taking in ridges, cols, lakes and peaks.
-Or, if you want to go for a longer journey why not utilise the network of long distance footpaths - GR routes (Grande Randonnée), that criss-cross the high mountains of the Ecrins National park and go off for a few days staying in mountain refuges along the way.
+Or, if you want to go for a longer journey why not use the network of long distance footpaths - GR routes (Grande Randonnée), that criss-cross the high mountains of the Ecrins National park and go off for a few days staying in mountain refuges along the way!

 The classic long distance route in the area is the Tour du Vieux Chaillol which we can organise for you as a guided or self guided trip.

-All the guides we use are fully qualified and experienced accompagnateurs en montage (equivalent to mountain leader) or UIAGM high mountain guides who are local to the area.
-Our guides won't just lead the way and keep you safe, they will show you where the wildlife is hiding out, tell you what plants are what, and explain the geology and history of the features you will see on your walks.
+All the guides we use are fully qualified and experienced accompagnateurs en montagne (equivalent to mountain leader) or UIAGM high mountain guides who are local to the area.
+Our guides won't just lead the way and keep you safe, they will show you where the wildlife is hiding out, tell you about the plants, and explain the geology and history of the features you will see on your walks.
 They'll use their local knowledge and experience and a little ingenuity to find the most spectacular routes that will fit into your holiday.